cypress-io/cypress-documentation/source/faq/questions/using-cypress-faq.md

 **Please read** our {% url 'Core Concepts Introduction to Cypress' introduction-to-cypress %}.
 This is the single most important guide for understanding how to test with Cypress.

+## {% fa fa-angle-right %} How do I wait for my application to load?

+We have seen many different iterations of this question.
+The answers can be varied depending on how your application behaves and the circumstances under which you are testing it.
+Here are some of the most common versions of this question.

+**_How do I know if my page is done loading?_**

+When you load your application using `cy.visit()`, Cypress will wait for the `load` event to fire.
+It is really this easy.
+The {% url '`cy.visit()`' visit#Usage %} command loads a remote page and does not resolve until all of the external resources complete their loading phase.
+Because we expect your applications to observe differing load times, this commands' default timeout is set to 60000ms.
+If you visit an invalid url or a {% url 'second unique domain' web-security#One-Superdomain-per-Test %}, Cypress will log a verbose, yet friendly error message to let you know.

+**_In CI, how do I make sure my server has started?_**

+There are a couple really great modules that we recommend using for this, {% url '`wait-on`' https://www.npmjs.com/package/wait-on %} and {% url '`start-server-and-test`'. https://github.com/bahmutov/start-server-and-test' %}

+**_How can I wait for my requests to be complete?_**

+The prescribed way to do this is to use {% url '`cy.server()`' server#Syntax %}, define your routes using {% url '`cy.route()`' route#Syntax %}, create {% url '`aliases`' variables-and-aliases#Aliases %} for these routes prior to the visit, and _then_ you can explicitly tell Cypress which routes you want to wait on using {% url '`cy.wait()`' wait#Syntax %}. **There is no magical way to wait for all of your XHRs or AJAX requests.** Because of the asynchronous nature of these requests, Cypress cannot intuitively know to wait for them.
+You must define these requests and tell Cypress which requests you want to wait on.

 ## {% fa fa-angle-right %} Can I throttle network speeds using Cypress?

 You can throttle your network connection by accessing your Chrome DevTools Network panel.
 Additionally, you can add your own custom presets by selecting **Custom > Add** from the Network Conditions drawer.